Rethinking Public Schools: Education, Immigration, and Economic Development

 TRED (Transformative Research Educators for Democracy)

 Through this conferences and our community and school engagements, TRED aims to address public issues in educational policies and practices that are both local and global.
-We hope that you will encourage your colleagues and/or students to attend this event.
+We hope that you will encourage fellow colleagues, students, and community members to attend this event.